ethz-pes/mirroring_method_matlab/README.md

 ## References

 The following references explain the theory and applications of the mirroring method:
-* Muehlethaler, J. / Modeling and multi-objective optimization of inductive power components / ETHZ / 2012
+* Muehlethaler, J. / Modeling and Multi-Objective Optimization of Inductive Power Components / ETHZ / 2012
 * Ferreira, J.A. / Electromagnetic Modelling of Power Electronic Converters /Kluwer Academics Publishers / 1989.
 * Bossche, A. and Valchev, V. / Inductors and Transformers for Power Electronics / CRC Press / 2005.
 * Binns, K.J. and Lawrenson, P. J. / Analysis and Computation of Electric and Magnetic Field Problems / Elsevier/ 1973